ly129/midn_gui/Midn_Central_Site_Configuration_Guide.md.md

      <img alt="Screen capture of add a task." src="https://github.com/Luyaochen1/midn_gui/blob/main/screen_capture/Central_task_admin_2.JPG"  width="60%" height="60%">
      </picture>

    A task ID will be generated.
-The central site need to send (e.g. by email) this ID (with the public IP address and API port of central server) to all remote sites for their acknowledgement.
+The central site need to send (e.g. by email) this ID (with the public IP address and API port of central site machine ) to all remote sites for their acknowledgement.

 6. Before starting the central site computation, the central site needs to wait for all remote sites to acknowledge the task and start their remote job.